 Spend my whole day in the quest,—who cares?

 But ’tis twilight, you see,—with such suites to explore,

 Such closets to search, such alcoves to importune!

-In fact, in the following lines, he alludes to his intention to search all night.
+In fact, in the following lines of ‘Love in a Life‘, he alludes to his intention to search all night.
 He states that it is only “twilight” and there is plenty of time left to search the “closets…and alcoves.”
-There are “suites to explore” and any number of others places she could be hiding.
+There are “suites to explore” and any number of other places she could be hiding.